Start with the checklist before the first season gets too big.

 These are not a complete setup.
 They are the few things most likely to earn a place early because they reduce repeated friction in planning, feeding, carrying, cutting, or budgeting.

-Use this section as the commercial layer of the site: read the guide first, use the worksheet if you need it, then click out only on the items tied to a real recurring task.
+Read the guide first, use the worksheet if the decision still feels fuzzy, then click out only on items tied to a real recurring task.

 Beginner-friendly